Reading Time: 7-9 Minutes

 Prolonged inflammation results in damage to the GI tract and CNS.
 The CNS directly affects the immune system.
 It also controls most body & brain functions, sensory input, and helps relay important information to the rest of the body.

 The ECS regulates both our cat’s immune system and central nervous system (CNS).
-Parents commonly use CBD to reduce their cat’s inflammation due to its interaction with white blood cells, the immune system, and how it activates the TRPV2 protein.
+Parents commonly use CBD oil for cats to reduce their cat’s inflammation due to its interaction with white blood cells, the immune system, and how it activates the TRPV2 protein.

 When our cat’s ECS and CNS are functioning, it helps their immune system communicate with the rest of the body.
 Our cat’s immune system is very intricate, made of many cells and organs working together to protect their body.
 The main parts of a cat’s immune system are: